pete-gordon/oricutron/ReadMe.txt

 In menus
 --------

   Cursors   - Navigate
   Enter     - Perform option
-  Escape  - Go back
+  Backspace - Go back
+  Escape    - Exit menus
   (or use the mouse)